-Different kinds of captchas are usually called small online exams or tests that you have to complete to use the websites or software.
+Different types of captchas are usually called small online exams or tests that you have to complete to use the websites or software.
 You may think captcha is irritating and meaningless.
 But hold on!
 Have you ever been curious about the reasons why most websites display a captcha form?
 How many types of captcha have you gone through?

 To answer these questions, let’s walk through the basic idea of captcha, different types of captcha as well as advantages and disadvantages of this challenge-response system.